School holidays

 writer

 For parents, school is important.
 For children, the days in between the schedule are a bigger deal.
-The French school holidays cover the usual seasonal and festival periods, though, the exact dates are determined by what regional zone you live in.
+The French school holidays cover the usual seasonal and festival periods, though the exact dates are determined by the regional zone you live in.

 Continue reading to find out more about the following: